connexcs/docs/docs/apps/components/alert.md

 |**Show Icon**|Displays/Hides the symbol associated with each **Type** of alert|<img src= "/apps/components/img/alert_showicon2.png">|
 |**Attribute Action**|Enable **Hidden** action to hide the alert|<img src= "/apps/components/img/alert_arrtibuteaction.png">|

-## Steps to use the Components
+## First time User?

-<a href="https://bani-appsection--connexcs-docs.netlify.app/apps/page-builder/#steps-to-use-components-in-the-page-builder" target="_blank">Click here</a> for the detailed steps on how to use the components.
+If you are using the Page Builder components on the ConnexCS platform first time, we request you to use our guide on <a href="https://bani-appsection--connexcs-docs.netlify.app/apps/page-builder/#steps-to-use-components-in-the-page-builder" target="_blank">steps to use the Components</a>.